The solar tower and heliostat field at CSIRO's National Energy Centre in Newcastle, New South Wales.

 SolarGas: super solar charged natural gas

-SolarGas™ can help conserve fossil fuels by providing an alternative energy source that can be used wherever gas is available to enhance the efficiency, sustainability and energy content of that resource.
+SolarGas™ can help conserve fossil fuels by providing an alternative energy source that can be used to enhance the efficiency, sustainability and energy content of gas resources.

-CSIRO is progressing world-class technology, combining two of Australia's largest energy resources – solar energy with natural gas.
+CSIRO is progressing world-class technology, combining two of Australia's largest energy resources – solar energy and natural gas.